Barkham: Parish church

 The earliest known record of the Church of England parish church of Saint James dates from 1220.
-However, the present church building was built in 1860–61 or 1862.
-It was designed in a 13th-century Gothic Revival style by the architects J.B.
+The ancient church was pulled down in 1860 and the present church building was built in 1860–61 or 1862.
+The ancient church door remains in the garden of Weston House in Wokingham.
+The new church was designed in a 13th-century Gothic Revival style by the architects J.B.
 Clacy and Son of Reading.
 The chancel and transepts were added or rebuilt in 1887.
-The building retains two features from the earlier church: a late 13th-century wooden memorial effigy of a woman, and the late 18th-century baptismal font.
+The building retains two features from the earlier church: a late 13th-century wooden memorial effigy of a woman, thought to be that of Mistress Agnes Neville, daughter of a lord of the manor in the 14th century, and the late 18th-century baptismal font.
 The bell-tower has a ring of four bells cast in 1863 by John Warner and Sons of Cripplegate in the City of London.

 A number of members of the Leveson-Gower family are buried in the church, including Lady Mary Tufton, Countess Gower, widow of the first Earl Gower; her son Admiral John Leveson-Gower (d.1792); his son, General John Leveson-Gower and daughter-in-law Isabella Mary Leveson-Gower (née Broke); as well as his grandson, John Leveson-Gower (d.1883), with his wife Charlotte (d.1876), son Sackville (d.1874), and mother-in-law the Right Hon.
 Lady Harriet Mitchell (d.1855).

 Rev. David Davies (1741–1819) was Rector of Barkham from 1782 until his death in 1819.
 He studied the condition of the labouring poor, recorded statistics of their wages, cost of food, etc. in various districts of England and Scotland.
 He published his findings in 1785 in the form of a book called Cases of Labourers in Husbandry Stated and Considered.
 Rev. Peter Ditchfield, FSA (1854–1930) was Rector of Barkham from 1886 until his death.
 He was a Freemason, historian and prolific author.
 With William Page he co-edited three Berkshire volumes of the Victoria County History, which were published in 1907, 1923 and 1924.

 Social and economic history

 Another prominent farming family, that of Ball, is erroneously said to be that of George Washington's mother, Mary Ball Washington.
 They lived in the parish from the late 15th to the mid-17th century, but William Lee Ball, the man once thought to have emigrated to Virginia and become Mary's great grandfather, may have actually died in London and his family lived in the East Berkshire area for at least two more generations.
 This is still disputed by Americans relatives of Mary Ball.
 An open field system of farming prevailed in the parish until early in the 19th century.
-Parliament passed the Inclosure Act for Barkham in 1813, but it was not implemented until 1821.
+Parliament passed the Windsor Forest Act 1813 (53 Geo.
+3. c.
+158) authorising enclosure for Barkham, but this was not implemented until 1821.